Temecula, California: 1800–1900

 Little is known about the early 1800s because Temecula records were destroyed in the fire that followed the 1906 San Francisco earthquake.

 In 1798, Spanish missionaries established the Mission of San Luis Rey de Francia and designated the Indians living in the region as "Sanluiseños", shortened to "Luiseños".
 In the 1820s, the nearby Mission San Antonio de Pala was built.

+In mid-1839, Pío Pico petitioned the governor of Mexican California to give him the lands of Temecula, as he had been put in control of secularizing nearby Mission San Luis Rey de Francia and wanted the fertile land to himself.
+This upset the Luiseños living there, but the Governor gave Pico temporary control over Temecula nonetheless.
+As Pico was removed from his position for his severe mistreatment of the Luiseños, he still insisted on his owning Temecula, which only inflamed the Luiseños more.
+In November 1840, the Luiseños of Temecula armed themselves and warned that they'd cause a massive uprising if Pico did not remove his grazing cattle, forcing Pico out of the area.

 The Mexican land grants made in the Temecula area were Rancho Temecula, granted to Felix Valdez, and to the east Rancho Pauba, granted to Vicente Moraga in 1844.
 Rancho Little Temecula was made in 1845 to Luiseño Pablo Apis, one of the few former mission converts to be given a land grant.
 It was fertile well watered land at the southern end of the valley, which included the village of Temecula.
 A fourth grant, known as Rancho Santa Rosa, was made to Juan Moreno in 1846, and was in the hills to the west of Temecula.

 On December 6, 1846, which became known as the Temecula Massacre, at the Battle of San Pasqual, Andrés Pico led Californios to kill over twenty of U.S. General Stephen W. Kearny's men.
 Subsequently, in January 1847, José Lugo with Cahuilla Indians came to the Temecula Valley in pursuit of the Luiseño Indians and killed an unknown number, about 40–100 of them, reportedly, in the canyon just west of the current Vail Lake Dam.